-Pick up a bulk of your dry goods, crew food, and produce here.
-You can buy generic and brand name food items at Publix.
+Pick up the bulk of your dry goods, crew food, and produce here.
+You can buy generic and brand-name food items at Publix.
 They even have a small section with English food for the Brits on board!

 There is plenty of parking and often the staff will help you with

 This Publix is easier to shop at for yacht provisions because of the parking, the other Publix in West Palm Beach is in the

 Address: 135 Bradley Pl, Palm Beach, FL 33480, USA